mattjcamp/datapointsr/README.md

 ## Data Points Format

-  - **Categories** fields that define categories that you can filter on
+  - **Category** fields that define categories that you can filter on
   - **variable** the original measure (mean, n, etc)
   - **value** the value of the measure